 Junebaby serves the kind of pinkies-up Southern food you could have for a special occasion with a champagne toast.
 There’s not much else like it in Seattle, and as a result people are pretty excited about this place.
 The good news is that it actually lives up to the hype.
 Normally you wouldn’t impress your parents or a date with pimento cheese, but then there’s Junebaby’s pimento cheese, which is probably better than anything you’d find in Nashville (is that where they eat pimento cheese?).
 The space is classy-tropical and feels like you’re in the good part of Florida, and on Fridays they do a 15-hour smoked brisket dinner that you should consider building your weekend plans around.

 Contadino is one restaurant with two dining rooms: a pizza side, and a pasta side.
 Do not choose the pizza side, because it is not worth your time or money.
 But Contadino’s pasta restaurant?
 That’s worth all of your time and money.
 In fact, consider taking out a second mortgage to eat here every day and keep a futon on hand so you can never leave.
-We’ve tried a good deal of Italian places with menus that glorify the carbs and half-ass everything else, but you’ll be just as happy ordering a nice piece of fish as you would eating a bowl of handmade pasta here (get the strozzapreti with spicy pork sausage and kale).
+We’ve tried a good deal of Italian places with menus that glorify the carbs and half-ass everything else, but you’ll be just as happy ordering a nice piece of fish as you would eating a bowl of handmade pasta here (get whatever variation of the strozzapreti they have).
 Contadino is perfect for dinner with the parents or date night, but also works really well for birthdays - provided you secure the awesome semi-private room in the back.

 No Anchor is a beer bar with very upscale food, and is probably the only restaurant that can pull off glass displays of fancy nautical memorabilia on one shelf and a mason jar full of creepy baby doll arms on another.
 You have to make a reservation to get a table, or if you’re feeling lucky, hope there’s space at the bar.
 Once seated, you’ll find cool beers like blood orange sours and smoked pear weisses, and excellent seaside-style snacks like Dungeness crab rolls on pretzel buns with homemade chips seasoned with ketchup salt.
 This place is so good you’ll be planning your next visit before you even leave your first.